kordless/substrate/README.md

 # Substrate Write and Run Python Example

-This example application writes code with `Mixtral8x7BInstruct` and executes it with the `RunPyhton` function from [Substrate](https://substrate.app).
+This example application writes code with `Mixtral8x7BInstruct` and executes it with the `RunPython` function from [Substrate](https://substrate.app).

 ## Getting Started